Do vegans eat cheese? No. Cheese comes from a cow, and vegans do not eat animals or products derived from animals.

 Vegan Cheese Alternatives

-Vegan cheese isn’t dairy cheese!
-Instead, of dairy, it’s usually made with a combination of nuts, oil and flavorings.
+Instead of dairy, it’s vegan cheese is usually made with a combination of nuts, oil, and/or flavorings.

 Common ingredients in vegan cheese alternatives may include: